 Fact: The single largest group with visual impairment in the nation is older non-Hispanic white women

-Recent studies conducted by Rohit Varma, MD, MPH and his team at the USC Roski Eye Institute, revealed that while Hispanics and African-Americans are estimated to continue to suffer from a disproportionate burden of vision loss, the single largest group with visual impairment in the United States is older non-Hispanic white women.
+Recent studies conducted by a team at USC Roski Eye Institute, revealed that while Hispanics and African-Americans are estimated to continue to suffer from a disproportionate burden of vision loss, the single largest group with visual impairment in the United States is older non-Hispanic white women.
 Now more than ever we should underscore the importance of Women’s Eye Health and Safety Awareness month, in light of this alarming fact and other past studies[i].
 While in general, women are at higher risk of developing certain eye diseases than men, the diagnosis of serious eye diseases in the aging population of women has also gone up.
 According to a recent world health report, women have a higher life expectancy than men[ii], making them more susceptible to age-related eye diseases such as age-related macular degeneration, cataracts, glaucoma and diabetic retinopathy.
 Perhaps less commonly known, potentially devastating vision complications can arise from autoimmune diseases as well, such as multiple sclerosis, lupus and rheumatoid arthritis.
 Such diseases are found to be more prevalent in women than in men.

 Education and Prevention are Keys to Healthy Vision